2020 Research Opportunities

 "Translational": A Critical History

-Assistance sought for research in original sources for a project that examines the historical emergence and usage of the term “translational” within English-language texts using Digital Humanities tools.
-The research assistant's duties will primarily consist of researching the use of the term “translational” in Google Books and related databases, while compiling the data obtained using Goggle NGram Viewer and other digital tools.
-An interest in Digital Humanities and text analysis tools welcome.
+Research assistance sought for a book project that examines the historical emergence and usage of the term “translational” within English-language texts, as well as across contemporary science (translational science) and medical fields (translational medicine) using Digital Humanities tools (data compilation using Google NGram Viewer and other textual analysis tools).
+Interest in Digital and Medical Humanities a plus.
 Hours are negotiable, but are likely to approximate 3 hours/week with monthly meetings.

 Music in Greek and Roman Theatre